shouari/100daysofMLcode_Machine-Learning-with-a-Heart/Log_file.md

 The full code will be uploaded in th coming days after some fine tuning and "cleaning".

 **Thoughts:** So excited to see my very first Network learning and making correct prediction.
 It needs some fine tuning but working.
+## Day 20-21: Oct 16-17, 2018

+**progress:** The network is predicting with a loss below the benchmark of DrivenData, however the loss is still high.

+**Thoughts:** Must go further with ML courses and understaning to improve the network.
+The target is to be in the 50 of the challenge with same NN